We were engaged by the Commonwealth Department of Health to assist the Review of National Aged Care Quality Regulatory Processes.

 What we did for the Review

 The review was an intensive process, and we supplied 7-days-a-week support and services when required, rapidly turning drafts around for the client, sometimes several times per day.
-The emphasis was on sharing the work however it needed to be completed, and ensuring standards of evidence and of presentation were maintained while under pressure.
+The emphasis was on sharing the work to get it completed, and ensuring standards of evidence and presentation were maintained while under pressure.
 The Report was released on 25 October 2017.
 You can access it here.